zhongrui-wang/iOS-Course-Management/README.md

 #### References:
--Used resources for messaging feature from the cource 'Development Mobile Apps Swift Gift This Course iOS 13 & Swift 5 - The Complete iOS App Development Bootcamp' from Udemy.
+Used resources for messaging feature from the cource 'Development Mobile Apps Swift Gift This Course iOS 13 & Swift 5 - The Complete iOS App Development Bootcamp' from Udemy.
 [Link to course](https://www.udemy.com/course/ios-13-app-development-bootcamp/)